rhyspaterson/cloud-native-avd/README.md

     azcliversion: "latest"
 ```

-If you are looking to adopt a configuration language like ARM or Bicep, you should be able to trivially transpose the HCL.
-Don't forget the
+If you are looking to adopt a configuration language like ARM or Bicep, you should be able to trivially transpose the HCL into your language of choice.
+You can adopt all the same paradigms - such as the obtuse [MDM configuration](terraform/avd/main.tf#L295), [extensions](terraform/avd/main.tf#L404) and [bootstrapping](terraform/avd/main.tf#L276) - to quickly get you up and running.